waltermink/ua-capstone-tours/README.md

 cp .env.example .env
 ```

-> `.env` is not committed to Git.
-Each developer has their own local copy.
+`.env` is not committed to Git — each developer keeps their own local copy.

-### 2. Build and start the containers
+### 2. Build and start the backend containers

 ```bash
 docker compose up -d --build
 ```

-This will:

-* Build the Django container
+This builds the Django image and starts two containers:

-* Start PostgreSQL + PostGIS
+- `db` — PostgreSQL + PostGIS database
-* Start the Django development server
+- `web` — Django development server at <http://localhost:8000>

-The first build may take several minutes.
+The first build may take a few minutes (GDAL and other spatial libraries are large).

 ### 3. Run database migrations